MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 # Use an Azure service principal with certificate-based authentication

 When creating a service principal, you choose the type of sign-in authentication it uses.
 There are two types of authentication available for Azure service principals: **password-based authentication** and **certificate-based authentication**.

 We recommend using certificate-based authentication due to the security restrictions of password-based authentication.
-Certificate-based authentication enables you to adopt a phishing resistant authentication, by using [conditional access policies](/azure/active-directory/conditional-access/overview), which better protects Azure resources.
+Certificate-based authentication enables you to adopt a phishing resistant authentication by using [conditional access policies](/azure/active-directory/conditional-access/overview), which better protects Azure resources.
 To learn more about why certificate-based authentication is more secure, see [Microsoft Entra certificate-based authentication](/azure/active-directory/authentication/concept-certificate-based-authentication).

 This step in the tutorial explains how to use a service principal certificate to access an Azure resource.